AWegnerGitHub/awegnergithub.github.io-content/2013_08_13_i-had-a-secret-addiction-to-the-tf2-idling-economy-but-i'm-better-now-(honest).md

 doing anything for me other than providing me with something to do: "Need to idle tonight", "Need to craft and trade today", etc.
 Now I have that time back.

-I am pleased with the technical challenges I over came to get this done though.
+I am pleased with the technical challenges I overcame to get this done though.
 Crafting was the biggest, but I think I'm most proud of the automated transfer of items to the master.
 Since the bots had to communicate via Steam and not via a local application, working out how I was going to do that took some time.